-After trapping throughout the west for more than a decade, he settled in Taos, New Mexico, where he married Juana Catarina Vigil on November 4, 1833.
+After trapping throughout the west for over a decade, he settled in Taos, New Mexico, where he married Juana Catarina Vigil on November 4, 1833.
 The couple would eventually have one child.
 Upon his marriage, he became the principal owner of the 426,024-acre Los Luteros Land Grant, which extended north from Taos.
 It would then become known as the Antoine Leroux Land Grant.
 There, he established a large hacienda.
 While in Taos, he met and befriended Kit Carson.

-In 1846, Leroux served as the guide for the Mormon Battalion under Philip St. George Cooke, helping to blaze a wagon road from Santa Fe, New Mexico to California to assist in the Mexican-American War.
-The route they blazed became known as the Mormon Wagon Road or as the Gila Route.
+In 1846, Leroux served as the guide for the Mormon Battalion under Philip St. George Cooke, helping to blaze a wagon road from Santa Fe, New Mexico, to California to assist in the Mexican-American War.
+The route they blazed became known as the Mormon Wagon Road or the Gila Route.

 He returned to Taos in time to serve on the jury which heard the trial of those charged in connection with the Taos Revolt of 1847.

 In 1849, Leroux served under Lieutenant J.H.
-Whittlesey in a punitive campaign against the Ute Indians and that same year, acted as a guide in the hunting down of the Apache after the White Massacre occurred on the Santa Fe Trail.
+Whittlesey in a punitive campaign against the Ute Indians and, that same year, acted as a guide in the hunting down of the Apache after the White Massacre occurred on the Santa Fe Trail.

 In 1851, Leroux guided the Lorenzo Sitgreaves expedition across northern Arizona, advising them to explore the Little Colorado River Valley, where the party came across the Wupatki ruins built by prehistoric Indians.
 While camped on the west end of the San Francisco range, Leroux suggested they name a mountain after his old friend Bill Williams.
 Today, the town of Williams lies at the foot of that mountain.
 During the expedition, Leroux narrowly escaped death when he was shot by Indians and suffered three arrow wounds.

-Over the years, Leroux spoke French and English fluently, and knew some Spanish, and could converse with many Native American tribes in their own languages.
+Over the years, Leroux spoke French and English fluently, knew some Spanish, and could converse with many Native American tribes in their own languages.

-He died at his home in Taos on June 30, 1881, of “asthma complicated by spear wounds,” apparently, the wounds suffered 10 years before on the Sitgreaves expedition.
+He died at his home in Taos on June 30, 1881, of “asthma complicated by spear wounds,” apparently, the wounds suffered ten years before on the Sitgreaves expedition.
 He was buried in the nave of Our Lady of Guadalupe or Nuestra Señora de Guadalupe at Taos, New Mexico.
 This church, damaged by fire several times, was torn down in 1960.
 The Leroux Land Grant later came into the hands of an English syndicate and was soon reduced to 56,428 acres.